zyedidia/micro/README.md

 If you still insist on using the default Mac terminal, be sure to set `Use Option key as Meta key` under `Preferences->Profiles->Keyboard` to use <kbd>option</kbd> as <kbd>alt</kbd>.

-### Linux clipboard support

-On Linux, clipboard support requires:

-- On X11, the `xclip` or `xsel` commands (for Ubuntu: `sudo apt install xclip`)
-- On Wayland, the `wl-clipboard` command

-If you don't have these commands, micro will use an internal clipboard for copy and paste, but it won't work with external applications.

 ### Colors and syntax highlighting